-A thesis defense rubric (attached) was applied for the first time this year and was used to evaluate student theses individually as well as in the aggregate.
-One hundred percent of students' theses earned a score (according to the rubric in Appendix A) higher than 70%.
+A thesis defense rubric (Appendix A) developed in 2018 was employed to evaluate student theses individually as well as in the aggregate.
+Only two students defended their theses in the 2019-20 academic year.
+For the second year in a row, 100% of students' theses earned a score higher than 70%.
 This meets the ideal target for the outcome.
-According to the scores, areas for improvement in thesis research include more clearly defining research problems and questions, identifying research assumptions and limitations, and, connecting conclusions and recommendations to previous research and theory.
+In the previous year (2018-19), areas for improvement in thesis research included (1) more clearly defining research problems and questions, (2) identifying research assumptions and limitations, and (3) connecting conclusions and recommendations to previous research and theory.
+This year's evaluation showed improvements in one of these areas-connecting conclusions and recommendations to previous theory and research, but scores remained low for "Assumptions" (which underlie the problem), "Limitations," and "Significance of the Problem."